comius/dedekindreals/doc/05-DD-Floats.md

 *Axiom 4.1* ASD has base type N, and products...

-*Axiom 4.2* equality on discreete types...
+*Axiom 4.2* equality on discrete types...

 *Axiom 4.3* N is generated from 0, variables, successor...

-*Definition 4.12* If the diagonal subspace, X⊂ X×X, is open or closed then we call X discrete or Hausdorff respectively.
+*Definition 4.12* If the diagonal subspace, X⊂X×X, is open or closed then we call X discrete or Hausdorff respectively.

 *Definition 4.14* A space X that admits existential or universal quantification is called overt or